Header Image

 Overview

-Products subject to our policy on Cosmetic Products must also adhere to other Prohibited products policies or Walmart will automatically unpublish your item.
+Products subject to our policy on Cosmetic Products must also adhere to other Prohibited Products Policies or Walmart will automatically unpublish your item.

 What is the policy?